 We can also use nslookup in interactive mode.
 To go in interactive mode type nslookup on console and press enter.
 You will get nslookup prompt like >

 .
-Here you can run the same query and get the information for domain from DNS server.
+Here you can run the same query and get the information for the domain from the DNS server.
 For your understanding, I have added comments in between commands.

 nslookup